-The current National Gaelic Language Plan says that good progress has been made in recent years.
+The current National Gaelic Plan says that good progress has been made in recent years.
 The 2011 Census showed that around 87,000 people in Scotland (around 1.7% of the population) have some Gaelic language skills.
-For the first time there was an increase in the number of speakers aged under 25, even though the overall figure decreased slightly, and there has been a significant uptake of Gaelic Duolingo worldwide.
-The National Plan says that ensuring that the growing population of young Gaelic speakers is supported to continue using the language, and to pass it on to the next generation, is critical to the maintenance of Gaelic as a living language.
+For the first time there was an increase in the number of speakers aged under 25, even though the overall figure decreased slightly.
+The plan says that ensuring that the growing population of young Gaelic speakers is supported to continue using the language, and to pass it on to the next generation, is critical to the maintenance of Gaelic as a living language.
 The Census also showed that Gaelic speakers live in most communities across Scotland, with approximately 50% living in the Highlands and Islands, and 50% across the rest of the country.
 The plan also highlights the important role that Gaelic plays in the Scottish economy and in Scotland's cultural life.

-The National Gaelic Language Plan concludes that Gaelic development has made good progress yet there is much to do to maintain this progress and increase momentum by means of new commitments.
+The National Gaelic Plan concludes that Gaelic development has made good progress yet there is much to do to maintain this progress and increase momentum by means of new commitments.
 The priorities in the National Plan have been categorised under the headings of: